RynHb/DBScan_Algorithm_Explain/README.md

 ## Contents 📂

-- **Slides**: Explore the PowerPoint slides (e.g., "DBScan_Algorithm_Slides.pptx") to gain insights into the theoretical concepts of the DBScan algorithm, its key components, advantages, and limitations.
+- **Slides**: Explore the PowerPoint slides (e.g., "DBScan_Algorithm_Slides.pdf") to gain insights into the theoretical concepts of the DBScan algorithm, its key components, advantages, and limitations.

 - **Code Example**: The Python code example (e.g., "DBScan_Example.ipynb") demonstrates how to use the DBScan algorithm for clustering using a real or synthetic dataset.
 The example includes data preprocessing, model application, and visualization of the results using scatter plots.